ajdavis/emptysquare-hugo/emptysquare/content/you-look-so-zen.md

 type = "post"
 +++

-I talked about a visit to some Buddhists incarcerated on a jail barge, and how we had to improvise Zen practice there, just like we must always improvise our practice.
+On a visit to some Buddhists incarcerated on a jail barge, I had to improvise how to practice Zen, just like we always have to improvise our practice.

+Dharma talk given December 29, 2019, at the [Village Zendo](https://villagezendo.org)'s year-end retreat.

 <div id="fb-root"></div>
 <script async defer crossorigin="anonymous" src="https://connect.facebook.net/en_US/sdk.js#xfbml=1&version=v4.0&appId=161024807245599"></script>